-- not in lustful passion just as the gentiles do (not *knowing God),
+- not in lustful passion just as even the gentiles do (not *knowing God),

-- (For God hasn’t called us to impurity, but in holiness.)
+- (For God didn’t call us to impurity, but in holiness.)

-- Consequently, the man who rejects this doesn’t reject man, but God; the One who also gave His Holy Spirit to you.
+- Consequently, the man rejecting this doesn’t reject man, but God, the One also giving His Holy Spirit to you.

 - For you also do the same for all the brothers in the whole of Macedonia.
 Yet brothers, we encourage you to overflow more,

-- and to eagerly seek to live a quiet life,(5)“to live a quiet life” is one word in Greek.
-It refers to those who aren’t “running hither and thither” (Thayer’s) but instead are restful and mind their own business. and to attend to your own affairs, and work with your own hands, just as we commanded you;
+- and to eagerly seek to live a quiet life,5“to live a quiet life” is one word in Greek.
+It refers to those who aren’t “running hither and thither” (Thayer’s) but instead are restful and mind their own business. and to attend to your own affairs, and to work with your own hands, just as we commanded you,

-- so you might walk properly toward the men outside the church, and so no one might have needs.
+- so you might walk properly toward the men outside the church and so no one might have a need.

 The Lord’s Return

-- Now brothers, we don’t want you to be ignorant about the men who are asleep, so you won’t be grieved like the rest are (the men who don’t have hope).
+- Now brothers, we don’t want you to be ignorant about the men sleeping so you won’t be grieved even as the rest are (the men not having hope).

-- For if we believe that Jesus died and rose again, in this way also, God will bring with Him the men who fell asleep because of Jesus.
+- For if we believe that Jesus died and rose again, in this way also, God will bring with Him the men who fell asleep through Jesus.

-- For we declare this to you by a word from God, that we – the men who live and remain until the coming of the Lord – definitely won’t precede the men who fell asleep,
+- For we declare this to you by a word from the Lord, that we – the men living and remaining until the coming of the Lord – definitely won’t precede the men who fell asleep,

 - because the Lord Himself will descend from heaven with a commanding shout – with the voice of an archangel and with God’s trumpet – and the dead in the Anointed will rise first.

-- Afterwards we – the men who live and remain – will be snatched up together with them in the clouds and meet the Lord in the air, and so we will always be with the Lord.
+- Afterwards we – the men living and remaining – will be snatched up together with them in the clouds and meet the Lord in the air, and so we will always be with the Lord.